Skip to content

 Merging integrates changes from one branch into another.

-Switch to the branch to merge changes INTO (target branch).
+Switch to the branch to merge changes INTO (the target branch).

 bash